secwest/small-c-x64-arm/README.md

 ## Historical Note

-This implementation honors Ron Cain's original Small-C compiler first published in Dr. Dobb's Journal in 1980 (see Historical Background section above for links to the original articles).
+This implementation honors Ron Cain's original Small-C compiler first published in Dr. Dobb's Journal in 1980.
+The complete compiler listing spanned two issues due to its length, with the runtime library following later (see Historical Background section above for links to the original articles).

 The original was a groundbreaking achievement - a self-compiling C compiler small enough to type in from a magazine listing.
+Cain noted in the article that the compiler "will compile and run under UNIX" and was designed to be portable.
 This modern version maintains that spirit while targeting contemporary 64-bit systems.

+Ron Cain developed Small-C at SRI International on a PDP 11/45 Unix system, with the explicit goal of creating a compiler simple enough for hobbyists to understand and modify.
+The fact that it was published as a type-in listing democratized compiler technology in an era when commercial compilers cost hundreds or thousands of dollars.

 ## License